bixb922/crank-organ/doc-software/README.md

 However,
 once you configure your microcontroller and enter data in your Tunelib, you should backup relevant files:
-* /tunelib/*.mid: all MIDI files.
-Instead of doing backup, it's best to have a /tunelib and a /tunelib_compressed folder somewhere on the PC and then copy the latest MIDI files with the [File Manager](#file-manager) to the microcontroller.
+* /tunelib/*.mid and /tunelib/*.mid.gz: all MIDI files.
+Instead of doing backup, it's best to have a /tunelib and a /tunelib_compressed folder somewhere on the PC and then upload the latest MIDI files with the [File Manager](#file-manager) to the microcontroller.
 * /data/tunelib.json: it holds the additional information about each tune, such as title, genre, year, date added, rating.
 * /data/lyrics.json: the lyrics of the tunes.
 * /data/config.json: contains encrypted passwords, WiFi and general configuration.
 * /data/battery_calibration.json: contains the data to calculate battery usage, if you did a calibration
 * /data/setlist_stored_1.json to /data/setlist_stored_9.json: the stored setlists.
+* /data/setlist_titles.json: the titles of setlists (if multiple setlists are enabled)

 Files that may be of interest to backup only if you change pinout configuration:

 * /data/20_note_Carl_Frei.json or the pinout .json you are using (with the information about MIDI to pin information).
 * /data/pinout.txt (although this file is very easy to restore using the pinout and MIDI configuration page)
+* If you have RC servos and have adjusted the RC servo pulse lengths using the Pinout page, please backup the updated pinout.json file.

 This really is not so important to back up:
 * /data/history.json: only if you are interested in conserving the history of when tunes have played